the rest of the site

 The scored line will make the lacquer break like glass.

-The finishes just shatters and pops off, but it doesn't remove wood.
+The old nitro finish just shatters and pops off, but it doesn't remove a trace of wood.

 I also use my violin knife, the large one, to clean the back surface.